-Our Blood Donor Center needs your help.
-We are asking our community to help us ensure we can continue to meet the transfusion needs of our patients.
+Our Blood Donor Center needs your help to ensure we can continue to meet the transfusion needs of our patients throughout the COVID-19 pandemic.
 If you're able to donate blood or platelets, please call 720-777-5398 to be screened over the phone and to schedule an appointment.

 Keeping donors safe is our top priority

 We're proactively taking precautions to prevent exposure to the coronavirus (COVID-19), including disinfecting all shared surfaces in between donors, screening all donors and technicians, spacing chairs 6 feet apart and providing food sealed in individual packages.
 Learn about the many measures we have in place to keep everyone safe during the pandemic.

 Give blood at Children’s Hospital Colorado

 Every year at Children's Hospital Colorado, sick and injured kids receive more than 8,000 units of lifesaving blood products.
 About 95% of that blood comes from our Blood Donor Center, thanks to generous people in our community.